 At the same time, your body must be erect.
 Your head is to be pressing upward and must not hang down.
 Your legs must be slightly bent.
 Use a shorter step than before.

-The idea of “squeezing” is to gather in.
-The movement of this technique is like the hand is “squeezing” [as if clamping around a handful of some valuable substance] – hence the name.
+The idea of “drilling” is to concentrate power.
+The movement of this technique is like the hand is drilling through – hence the name.

 The footwork is mostly the same as in the chopping technique, and so it is not described here.

 The idea of “blasting” is somewhat similar to crashing.
 It is said that the action of the technique is like a cannon firing.
 It deals with deflecting an opponent’s attack high while striking beneath it.
-The marvelous feature of Xingyi is that whenever I am attacking an opponent, I am simultaneously able to protect myself, which means that during the moment the opponent is attacking and I am defending, I am also able to attack him, rendering him too late to defend against it.
+A marvelous feature of Xingyi is that whenever you are attacking an opponent, you are simultaneously able to protect yourself, which means that during the moment the opponent is attacking and you are defending, you are also able to attack him, rendering him too late to defend himself against it.

 Your legs are slightly bent as your right leg hastens forward toward your left leg which is in front.
 In this way, although you are moving forward, you are maintaining a strong awareness of your stability.
 At the same time, take the energy of your whole body, which is gathered into your lower abdomen, and invisibly send it into your limbs.
 Thus the power of your arms, which is not much in itself, will with this addition be multiplied many times.
 With this multiplied power, even if you are facing strong opponents, none will be able to stand up against it.

 The function of this technique is not to go straight forward but to go across, hence it is called “crossing”.